3.2) No practice, no effort, no seeking

 2.2.
 Ripening the mind

 While the ultimate Enlightenment “happens” in an instant, it is always preceded by sincere spiritual practice.
-Some may argue that Ramana Maharshi, who had no previous spiritual practice, had a sudden enlightenment, without following a spiritual path.
-However, he did mention that he had practiced in previous lives (not all will believe this, granted).
+Some may argue that Ramana Maharshi, who had no previous spiritual practice, had sudden enlightenment, without following a spiritual path.
+However, he did mention that he had practiced in previous lives.

 Our initial goal should be steadiness in practice along with equanimity of mind, even in the absence of any great dramatic results, not quick enlightenment in the absence of practice!” – David Frawley